 When engineering database system for flespi we were primarily committed to performance, reliability and reasonable prices.
 Exactly in this order — performance was and still is our top priority.

-We evaluate performance by the number of messages per second we can fetch from a database and its variations over time when the database contains hundreds and thousands terabytes of data.
-We also consider a delay we havе for the operation, e.g. how many random operations per second we can have with and without constant load.
+We evaluate performance by the number of messages per second we can fetch from a database and its variations over time when the database contains hundreds and thousands of terabytes of data.
+We also consider a delay we have for the operation, i.e. how many random operations per second we can have with and without constant load.

-Our target goal for performance is to be able to fetch 500.000 messages per second in a block mode with LAN connectivity to the database and 100.000 messages per second in a random access mode when we can have 10.000 devices each containing 10 messages.
+Our performance target is to be able to fetch 500,000 messages per second in a block mode with LAN connectivity to the database and 100,000 messages per second in a random access mode when we can have 10,000 devices each containing 10 messages.
 From the disk storage, not from the cache, and with SATA drives (for a reasonable price).

 We tested everything we’d found on the Internet — from non-relational DBMS like Oracle Berkeley DB, Symas LMDB, LevelDB to normal SQL-based RDBMS like PostgreSQL.
 We tested them with our special use case that we discovered while operating with a hundred thousands of devices in our Wialon Data Center and thousands of users and automation tools running reports and consuming large datasets.